A go-to place to collaborate for the agricultural sector

 This is a quick and simple way to test the product before visual design and development.

 Naming as well as logo creation has been a bit of a challenge.
 We had a few naming ideas for the product such as “Harvesy”, “AgroTech”, “AgroShare”, “Agronetas/Agronet” “Agromenas”

 “YourAgro” “AgroMagnet” “Smartagris”.
 After long discussions with stakeholders we chose “Sejico” - it’s simple and memorable.

 Since the product will be launched in Lithuania, the name also suggests sowing.
 Next step was Logo creation.

 We wanted to create a simple and clean logo that would also hint agro industry.

 Logo elements were inspired by the shape of a grain.
 Our aim was to have a logo that would convey the main message of the brand, and support its goal.

 The next stage was deciding on the colour scheme, choosing readable and visually appealing fonts and creating a set of UI elements.

 We shared the prototype with a test group of people working in the industry for years and their feedback was very positive regarding the initial functionalities and UX/UI.

 Sejico is currently under development.
-We’ll be releasing our first MVP (Minimum Viable Product) - a basic version of a product in the coming months.
+We have released our first MVP (Minimum Viable Product) - a basic version of a product already.
 It will help us in testing, further improving usability and delivering the final product.